sfeltner-godaddy/rr-streamlining/README.md

       AwsBase106 --> AwsBase107  %% Keep
       AwsBase107{"How often do you upgrade your software/packages/libs or self-managed applications?"}
       AwsBase107 --> AwsBase108  %% Keep
-      AwsBase108{"Are all logs, monitors, and alerts configured in compliance with 'GoDaddy Monitoring Standard', and confirmed to be operating appropriately?"}
-      AwsBase108 --> AwsBase109
-      AwsBase109{"Is your application integrated with the SPAQ to capture application metrics?"}
+      AwsBase109{"Is your application integrated with SPAQ to capture application metrics?"}
       AwsBase109 --> AwsBase110
       AwsBase110{"Have you identified recovery processes for each layer of your application?"}
       AwsBase110 --> AwsBase111  %% Keep
       AwsBase111{"Do all deployments in this project generate change orders when deploying to production?"}
       AwsBase111 --> AwsBase112  %% Keep
       AwsBase112{"Select all authentication systems the project is using:"}
-      AwsBase112 --> AwsBase113  %% Keep, but gate - base
+      AwsBase112 --> AwsBase201  %% Keep, but gate - base

+      AwsBase201{"Will employees access this service as an internal tool?"}
+      AwsBase201 -->|Yes| AwsBase202
+      AwsBase201 -->|No| AwsST01000
+      AwsBase202{"Please describe all end users of this project:"}
+      AwsBase202 --> AwsBase203 %% Gate this with "Are there services im this account utilized by employees?""
-      AwsBase113{"Do all tools hosted in this account adhere to the Tool Security Standard in full?"}
+      AwsBase203{"Do all tools hosted in this account adhere to the Tool Security Standard in full?"}
-      AwsBase113 --> AwsST01000  %% Keep but gate - base
+      AwsBase203 --> AwsST01000  %% Keep but gate - base

       %% AWS - Service Tier 1 or 0